JackPersie/blog_evlovfit/README.md

 # blog_evlovfit

 A Blog site implemented using Python/Django(MVT structure).
 It contains a list of blogs posted by users.
-Only registered users can meddle with the options in the site, though anyone can view a blog.
+Only registered users can meddle with the options in the site, though anyone can still view the blogs.

 Features:
 1. A user(anonymous) need not register or login to: